 - Vatican City (Holy See)

-This list provides a comprehensive view of the countries in Europe, from large countries like Russia and Germany to smaller states like Liechtenstein and Monaco.
+This Europe country list provides a comprehensive view of nations from large countries like Russia and Germany to smaller states like Liechtenstein and Monaco.
+For travelers wanting a complete list of countries in Europe, these nations represent diverse languages, cultures, and historical landmarks.

 The European Union (EU) and Its Member States